 An audit step in validating data for PBF Metrics 6 and 8 is determining whether SIFD Degrees Awarded data are complete and accurate.
-The SIFD Degrees Awarded Tables for Summer 2015, Fall 2015, and Spring 2016, which define the cohort for this year's Measures 1 and 2, were tested and validated as part of our prior year PBF audit in our testing of Metrics 6 and 8.
-As reported in Audit Report AR17-03, the data were accurate and complete.
+The SIFD Degrees Awarded Tables for Summer 2016, Fall 2016, and Spring 2017, which define the cohort for this year's Measures 1 and 2, were tested and validated as part of our prior year PBF audit in our testing of Metrics 6 and 8.
+As reported in Audit Report AR18-06, the data were accurate and complete.

-Metric 3 - Net Tuition and Fees per 120 Credit Hours.
-Metric 3 is the Net Tuition and Fees per 120 Credit Hours for Resident Undergraduates.
+Metric 3 - Net Tuition and Fees for Resident Undergraduates per 120 Credit Hours.
 According to BOG definitions:

-This metric is based on resident undergraduate student tuition and fees, books and supplies as calculated by the College Board (which serves as a proxy until a university work group makes an alternative recommendation), the average number of credit hours attempted by students who were admitted as first-time-in-college (FTIC) and graduated with bachelor's degrees for programs that require 120 credit hours, and financial aid (grants, scholarships and waivers) provided to students.

-Source: Accountability Report (Table 1D) - which combines the Legislature's annual General Appropriations Act, university required fees, and several files (HTD, SFA, SIF) within SUDS.
+This metric is based on resident undergraduate student tuition and fees, books and supplies as calculated by the College Board (which serves as a proxy until a university work group makes an alternative recommendation), the average number of credit hours attempted by students who were admitted as first-time-in-college (FTIC) and graduated with bachelor's degrees for programs that require 120 credit hours, and financial aid (grants, scholarships and waivers) provided to resident undergraduate students (does not include unclassified students).
+Source: State University Database System (SUDS), the Legislature's annual General Appropriations Act, and university required fees.